|

 that greatly facilitates personal individual initiative.

-to how heavily they can rely on strategic programming as the cornerstone of
+are limited as to how heavily they can rely on strategic programming as the

 process.
 Strategic programming is applicable only in certain stable